Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 :::important Limiting Non-Networked NetworkObject Transform Parenting Rules outlined above are applied and enforced even while not networking (not hosting or connected).
-More specifically, if you were to try reparenting a `NetworkObject` under a non-`NetworkObject`, that'd be invalid and reverted even though you are not hosting or connected to a server.
+Specifically, if you were to try reparenting a `NetworkObject` under a non-`NetworkObject`, that'd be invalid and reverted even though you are not hosting or connected to a server.
 :::